-We offer training on various topics related to scientific publishing.
-This can be in the form of a workshop (from 3 hours to 3 days), a series of workshops or an online course.
+We specialise in training on writing and publishing a scientific research paper.
+This can be in the form of an in-person workshop or an online course.

-Would you like to attend a Cofactor workshop?
+Would you like to attend a Cofactor course?
 Suggest one to your university’s researcher development training coordinator or contact us.
-We don’t currently run any open workshops, but we might in the future, so let us know if you’d be interested.
+We are planning to create some open online training before long, so register your interest now.

 Note: we do not provide training for researchers in arts, humanities and social sciences subjects.
 The writing style and standard procedures in these subjects are very different and others are more expert in them than we are.

 Would you like training for your research group or the collaborators on a project?
 We can provide tailored help, which can include a training course, coaching each author to get them to a first draft, individual feedback on first drafts, and editing of the final versions.

 Most of our training is derived from the standard four-part course ‘Writing and publishing a scientific paper’ that can be run online or as a two-day in-person course.
 This is designed for between 5 and 20 PhD students, postdocs or more senior researchers at any career stage in STEM subjects (life sciences, biomedical sciences, earth sciences, medicine, healthcare, physical sciences, engineering and computer sciences).

 Outline of the standard four-part 'Writing and publishing a scientific paper' course: